African-American neighborhood

 African-American neighborhoods or black neighborhoods are types of ethnic enclaves found in many cities in the United States.
 Generally, an African American neighborhood is one where the majority of the people who live there are African American.
 Some of the earliest African-American neighborhoods were in New Orleans, Mobile, Atlanta, and other cities throughout the American South, as well as in New York City.
 In 1830, there were 14,000 "Free negroes" living in New York City.

 The formation of black neighborhoods is closely linked to the history of segregation in the United States, either through formal laws or as a product of social norms.
 Black neighborhoods have played an important role in the development of African-American culture.
 Some neighborhoods endured violent attacks.

 Black residential segregation has been declining in the United States and many black people are moving to white suburbs.
 Black people continue to live in poorer neighborhoods than white people and Americans of other races.

 African-American neighborhoods are more likely to have higher poverty rates.
 African-American neighborhoods also have higher homicide rates.
 In addition, African-American neighborhoods also experience poor funding for resources such as vital infrastructures, lower economic growth, higher health issues and environmental racism from historical redlining.

 History

 African American neighborhoods originated from segregation.
 Slavery had shaped housing options for blacks.
 Blacks and sometimes Jews, Asians, and Latinos were barred from white neighborhoods.

 Shopping on 125th Street, in New York City's Harlem, the city's historic black neighborhood.

 Houston's The Fifth Ward is a predominantly African American neighborhood in the city of Houston.

 New Orleans' Lower 9th Ward, is a well-known black neighborhood famously damaged by Hurricane Katrina in 2005.

 The Founder's Library at Howard University is located in Washington D.C.'s U Street historic black neighborhood.

+African Americans and Mexican Americans were put in less desirable neighborhoods due to redlining and white supremacy.
+This racist legacy due to white people has left African Americans to still live in poor neighborhoods and lack quality housing.